Driving in Morocco: beware of Moroccan police

 There have been other occasions where I’ve seen the grittier side of police behaviour while travelling, though not directly.
 The same can’t be said for my experience in Morocco.
-A country full of incredible beauty and scenery, a road trip’s a great way to see it all —so long as you can dodge the Moroccan police.
+A country full of incredible beauty and scenery, a road trip’s a great way to see it all.
+Just be sure you try to avoid the Moroccan police.

 Unless you know of a particularly good car hire company in Morocco, or through word of mouth, I’d stick to the well-known names.
 There’s a certain level of trust involved going with a reputable company, and if anything goes wrong, you shouldn’t have a problem contacting a representative once home.

 Before beginning our road trip around Morocco, we’d received some sound advice from another traveller in Marrakech.
 A French national, he knew the country well, and had done plenty road trips in the past.
 On advising on the police if they stopped us, he made it very clear what to do:

 ‘Put MAD 200 (£16; €18; $21) in your passport and hand it to the police.
 If they’re dodgy, they’ll hand it back empty.
 If they’re straight and think you’re trying to bribe them, act innocent and say you forgot to take the money from your passport.’